w3f/jam-milestone-delivery/deliveries/pbnj/pbnj-1.md

 ## Context

-Peanut Butter and JAM is a modular, modern TypeScript implementation of the JAM protocol, created by Mihail Kirov, designed to support Polkadot's JAM network with a focus on readability, modularity and reusability.
+Peanut Butter and JAM is a modular, modern TypeScript/AssemblyScript implementation of the JAM protocol, created by Mihail Kirov, designed to support Polkadot's JAM network with a focus on readability, modularity and reusability.
 Built with TypeScript and Bun, the project benefits from:
 - TypeScript's type system: Compile-time type checking, strong IDE support, and clear interfaces reduce bugs and improve maintainability.
 - Bun's performance: Fast JavaScript runtime, native bundling, and efficient package management for high-throughput validator and worker workloads.
 - Modern tooling: Rich ecosystem, mature libraries, and strong developer experience for building complex protocol implementations.
 - Platform independence: Cross-platform support for consistent deployment across environments.
 - Event-driven architecture: Well-suited for long-running, large-scale validator and worker deployments.
 The implementation has passed all currently published JAM STF and execution trace vectors, demonstrating adherence to the specification and a high level of protocol correctness.
+- Small bundle size: Under 100MB binary size

 ## Deliverables